-In a separate small bowl, combine milk, canola oil, egg and vanilla.
+In a separate small bowl, combine milk, canola oil, egg, and the vanilla extract.

 Make a well in the center of the dry ingredients and add the milk-oil-egg mixture.
 Stir until all the ingredients are combined and the mixture is just moist.

 Gently fold in the blueberries.

-Fill muffin cups 2/3 full and bake 18 to 20 minutes, until the muffins are golden and a toothpick inserted into the muffins comes out clean.
+Fill muffin cups 2/3 full and bake for 18 to 20 minutes, until the muffins are golden and a toothpick inserted into the muffins comes out clean.
 Cool the muffins on a wire rack.